Privacy Notice and Access Policy

 For further information about any rights that might be available to you in relation to the personal information we hold about you, please refer to our website or contact us at email@example.com.

-HOW CAN YOU MODIFY THE DATA WE HOLD ABOUT YOU?
+HOW CAN YOU MODIFY/ASK FOR REMOVAL THE DATA WE HOLD ABOUT YOU?

-To modify the information that we hold about you, you can contact us at firstname.lastname@example.org in order to modify the same.
-You can easily modify certain types of information from your personal profile page on our website.
+To modify, or ask for the removal of the information that we hold about you, you can contact us at firstname.lastname@example.org with your case in subject.
+You can easily modify certain types of information from your personal profile page on our platform.

 A cookie is a small piece of text stored on your computer or device when you visit a website or an app.